 By Rick Becker 10 May 2018

-Throughout history false teachings have infiltrated the church.
+Throughout history, false teachings have infiltrated the church.
 Heresies that plagued the early church have not been silenced; instead they continue to flourish.
 The “Christian” who slams the door on a visiting Jehovah’s Witness has no qualms embracing a “born again Jesus” that came to make us wealthy, suffered in hell, and laid aside his divinity during his incarnation.
 These are some of the heresies promulgated by well known brands such as Hillsong, Bethel, and the host of word of faith and prosperity churches that litter the globe.
-In this post, we offer some simple markers that will be helpful, in a general sense, to identify a false teaching.
+In this post, I offer some simple markers that will be helpful, in a general sense, to identify false teaching.

 1. False teachings are Man Centered

 The description of this current generation is found in 2 Timothy 3:1-9, and could be summed up in three words found in those verses: “lovers of self.”
 It is this love of self that has been injected into scripture via narcigesis, and in doing so, the bible has become a book about us.
 We become the hero in a biblical story – a good example can be found in the way many popular teachers approach the biblical account of David and Goliath.
 This story has become a source for many topical sermons, comparing us to David.
 We become the giant slayers, the hero of the story.
 While we may certainly learn from David’s faith in God, there is a bigger and marvelous picture in the account that escapes many due to the tendency of narcigeting texts.
 David is a type of Christ, who has overcome the enemy for us.
 If we were represented in the story, we would be the dismayed and fearful Israelites, perhaps even the stubborn Goliath who needed to be slayed.
-This man centered approach will focus on your destiny, your legacy, your gifts, your breakthrough, your potential, your worth etc. You determine your future through your creative words that contain inherent power.
+This man centered approach will focus on your destiny, your legacy, your gifts, your breakthrough, your potential, you’re worth, etc. You determine your future through your creative words that contain inherent power.
 False teachings will meet your ‘felt needs’ instead of addressing your real needs.
 Your emotions will be tickled, your conscience ignored.
 Contrary to popular teaching, our “best life now” can only be found when our identity is in Christ, not self.

 2. False teachings Misrepresent the nature of God and man.